John Mitchelburne: War in Ireland

 During the Siege of Derry, Mitchelburne was appointed colonel by the joint governors, George Walker and Henry Baker, and became the most senior Williamite army officer in the city.
 After Baker's death, Mitchelburne became Governor of Londonderry and took over the defence of the city.
 He supervised the construction of new fortifications, and in July erected a gallows on the battlements, threatening to hang prisoners in response to the Jacobite tactic of driving Protestant refugees up to the city walls.
 While orchestrating the defences, he also formulated plans for the rapid evacuation of the city's occupants to Enniskillen.

 Following the lifting of the siege in August 1689, Mitchelburne was retained as governor and he was elected an alderman of the city for life.
 He was directed to capture of Sligo from the Jacobites in July 1691, but command of the attacking Williamite force was soon passed on to Arthur Forbes, 1st Earl of Granard.
 He was briefly made governor of Sligo after Granard secured the town, but within a month was recalled to Dublin to face charges of corruption, though these were later dismissed.

 Later life

 Mitchelburne was deeply indebted by the end of the war and petitioned the English government for compensation for him and his soldiers.
 In 1705 he wrote and privately published a play, Ireland preserv'd, which sought to justify his own conduct in the siege.
 The play was a modest success, and three London editions were printed by 1718.
-He was briefly imprisoned in London in 1709 for debt.
-Returning subsequently returned to live in Derry.
+He was briefly imprisoned in London in 1709 for debt and subsequently returned to live in Derry.
 On 1 August 1714, he hoisted a crimson flag on the steeple of St Columb's Cathedral to mark the anniversary of the relief of the city.
 In 1718, Mitchelburne was involved in the foundation of the original Apprentice Boys of Derry club.
 He died in Derry on 1 October 1721, leaving provisions in his will for an impressive funeral, numerous philanthropic bequests, and £50 to maintain the flag over the cathedral.